calloncampbell/Office365-PacUtil/README.md

 - For the data on the Office 365 URLs and IP address ranges page for firewalls and proxy servers, use https://endpoints.office.com/endpoints/worldwide?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7&NoIPv6=$NoIpv6

 - To get all the latest changes since July 2018 when the web service was first available, use https://endpoints.office.com/changes/worldwide/0000000000?ClientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7.

+- To get a listing of all versions, use https://endpoints.office.com/version/Worldwide?AllVersions=true&ClientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7.

+- To see all the changes from a specific version, for example version `2023073100` we want to use this url with the version string after `/worldwide/{version}?` https://endpoints.office.com/changes/worldwide/2023073100?ClientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7